chharvey/bangs/README.md

 ## Usage

-Use bang classes when you would say,
+Use a bang class when you would say,

 > I want this to look just like a \_\_\_\_\_ component except with a different \_\_\_\_\_.

-Bangs are very specific classes used for creating anomalies or fixing broken styles.
+Bang classes are very specific classes used for creating anomalies or fixing broken styles.
 They are the end-all-be-all rules that always win, no matter what.
 Add a bang to an HTML element’s `[class]` attribute when you need a quick fix, override, or when you simply need to style it differently for